PseudoDevs/IamGhost/abmd2.md

-Last updated: 2024-04-13 18:48:51
+Last updated: 2024-04-13 18:49:24
-Random Quote: I'm pretty much the master of handling things completely wrong. - Alex Vause
+Random Quote: Lily: "Swear on the lifes of your unborn boy and girl!"
+Ted: "I swear... on Luke and Leia!" - Ted Mosby